GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (213).md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 1 hour.

 **Critical Failure**: You gain 1d4-1 points of spell sickness and appear ill so long as you have spell sickness.

+#### Inflict Pane

+**Minimum Tier**: 1

+**Casting Time**: 1 action or reaction

+**Range**: 5 yards

+**Effect**: You cause an object of glass within range to shatter.
+Upon doing so, the shards are directed as a thrown blade attack against a foe within 5 yards of the shattering glass.

+You cannot instantly shatter glass which is magical or contains a magical substance.
+Instead, there is a percentage chance equal to your spellcheck result multiplied by the spell's tier.

+**At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may choose one of the following;
+* The range is increased by 3 yards
+* The attack(s) may reach a foe 1 yard further away
+* The percentage chance of destroying glass of a magical nature or containing a magical substance is increased by your [Magic] score
+* You may inflict an additional attack.
+Only 1 attack per 2 pounds of glass may be inflicted this way.
+Each attack must have a different target

+**Critical Failure**: You instead cause a terrible ringing sound that can be heard by every creature within range.
+You inflict a number of sonic attacks against yourself equal to the spell's tier.
+If such an attack is successful against you, the next attack has disadvantage.

 #### Inspoil